Pamela Anderson Wraps Her Gorgeous Body In A Gauzy White Sweater In Sultry Snap

 Pamela Anderson wrapped her gorgeous body in a gauzy white sweater in a sultry snap that was added to her Instagram feed.
-The former Playboy Playmate looked breathtaking in the photograph, where she gazed out of range of the camera.
-This delighted her 1.2 million followers who hit the “like” button over 11,000 times thus far.
+The former Playboy Playmate looked breathtaking in the photograph in which she gazed out of range of the camera.
+This delighted her 1.2 million followers, who hit the like button over 11,000 times.

 The environmentalist and animal activist posted a rare color photograph to her social media account.
-She tends to favor black and white imagery as seen here and her posts have the feel of old-fashioned snaps with a modern twist.
+She tends to favor black and white imagery, as seen here, and her posts have the feel of old-fashioned snaps with a modern twist.

-In the caption of the post, Pamela used a quote from Philosopher Friedrich Nietzsche which spoke of truth and lies.
+In the caption of this latest post, Pamela used a quote from philosopher Friedrich Nietzsche that spoke of truth and lies.

-In this new upload, Pamela’s legendary, and curvy shape was covered with a gauzy, white sweater.
+In the new upload, Pamela's legendary curvy shape was covered with a gauzy, white sweater.
 It wrapped around her body and featured long sleeves.
-Their ends were frayed and wide, giving the topper the look of a loved garment.
+Their ends were frayed and wide, giving the piece the look of a loved garment.

 Her left hand cradled the side of her face and showed off pale manicured nails.
 Her right held the end of the sleeve and brushed it against her chin.

-While her famous form was kept covered up in this latest share, Pamela has never been shy about exposing her shape.

-In an interview with Refinery 29 in February of 2017, the former Baywatch star revealed she too has had to learn to love her own imperfections.
+In an interview with Refinery 29 in February 2017, the former Baywatch star revealed that even she has had to learn to love her own imperfections.

 Pamela also revealed that a person's vulnerabilities are also what makes them attractive and unique.